Table of Contents

 The GDPR was first adopted on 27th April 2016.
 Now, it becomes enforceable on 25th May 2018 after a two-year transition period given to businesses to adopting with the changes.

-i) Get consent: the user must agree to get marketing campaigns from you.
+i) Get active consent: the user should actively give consent to receive marketing campaigns from you.

-ii) Provide adequate protection: you must protect the user’s personal data adequately.
+ii) Protect user’s data: you must protect the user’s personal data at any cost.